 Whether you are looking to start a new career or you are negotiating the price of a used or new car, it helps to know what car salesmen are making.
 How much do car salesmen really make, whether it be through a salary or commission?

-In this guide, we evaluate the different pay structures for car salesmen.
-We also examine some of the benefits that these salespeople can receive.
+In this guide, I evaluate the different pay structures for car salesmen.
+I also examine some of the benefits that these salespeople can receive.

 How Much Do Car Salesmen Make?